 1. Registered Nurse

 This job is one of the most in-demand positions in the healthcare industry worldwide.
-A career in nursing can be fulfilling, pay well for your services, and even fulfill your wanderlust if you enjoy traveling and pursue travel nursing (ya, it’s a thing).
+A career in nursing can be fulfilling, pay well for your services, provide wonderful disability benefits, and even fulfill your wanderlust if you enjoy traveling and pursue travel nursing (ya, it’s a thing).
 There is always a demand for more nurses, just expect to start out pulling 12- hour shifts a couple days a week!

 2. Home Health Aide

 If working in a hospital isn’t for you, consider being a home health aide.
 You will be working as a caregiver at the home of someone who is unable to leave, or, lives on their own and needs extra help.
 You may be responsible for a number of things including checking vital signs, administering medication, and assisting with the completion of daily tasks.